mspass-team/mspass/docs/source/user_manual/database_concepts.rst

    Rule 2:
      Make sure any custom Metadata keys do not match existing schema keys.
-     If change the meaning or data  type stored with that key, you can create any range of downstream problems and could abort the final save of your results.
+     If you change the meaning or data  type stored with that key, you can create any range of downstream problems and could abort the final save of your results.